-It is most likely that you may avail of this loan with the intention of repaying it before the end of the tenure.
+It is most likely that you may avail of this loan to repay it before the end of the tenure.
 Compared to other loans like home or auto, the interest rates on personal finance are higher.

-There are several benefits of prepaying part or the entire loan amount before its tenure.
+There are several benefits of prepaying part of the entire loan amount before its tenure.
 Generally, you may choose a longer tenure to reduce the equated monthly installment (EMI).
-However, the interest paid over a longer duration is higher and, therefore, repaying earlier is beneficial.
+However, the interest paid over a longer duration is higher, and, therefore, repaying earlier is beneficial.

 - Lower the EMI

 If you have funds available, it is recommended you use them to repay the outstanding personal loan.
 This will enable you to lower the EMI and also ensure the amount is repaid in a shorter period of time.
-When you repay the loan faster, you are able to save a significant amount for the longer duration.
+When you repay the loan faster, you can save a significant amount for a longer duration.

 2. Pre-closure penalty

 Financial institutions may levy a certain penalty if you repay the personal loan before the end of its duration.
 It is recommended you check the penalty and make an informed decision.
 In most instances, you will still be able to save money when you prepay, even after paying the pre-closure penalty.
 This is because the personal loan interest rates are higher than secured credit facilities, such as home or auto loans.